danglenzig/LeapLord/README.md

 2\) Set the Game window to 1920:1080 resolution, and press Play.

 3\) Use keyboard/controller per Input System bindings to move, hold jump to charge, and release to commit to the jump.
-The in-game onboarding routine will cover this.
+The in-game onboarding tutorial will cover this.

 4\) Watch the jump bar for charge strength.
 Collect gems and drop checkpoints as you progress upward.